All-Star Charlie Morton Ks 12, Rays beat Orioles 6-3

 ST. PETERSBURG, Fla.
+(AP) — Two days after making the All-Star team, Charlie Morton looked the part for the Tampa Bay Rays.

-(AP) — Charlie Morton struck out six straight batters and a season-high 12 overall, and the Tampa Bay Rays beat the Baltimore Orioles 6-3 on Tuesday night for their fourth straight win.
+Morton struck out six straight batters and a season-high 12 overall, taking over the AL lead in ERA during a 6-3 win against the Baltimore Orioles on Tuesday night.

-Morton (9-2) pitched seven innings, giving up four hits and a walk two days after being named to the American League All-Star team.
-It was the 10th time in 18 starts that Morton has given up one run or fewer.
+The right-hander wasn’t thrilled with his fastball command, yet he still got his final 10 outs via strikeout.
+Morton (9-2) gave up four hits and a walk in seven innings.
+It was the 10th time in 18 starts that Morton has given up one run or fewer, and his 2.36 ERA is now the best in the AL among qualified starters.

+“It wasn’t until the sixth probably when I made a sizable adjustment and I kind of got in a groove,” Morton said.
+“I would say I got away with some stuff tonight.
+But results-wise, you can’t look back at that and say it was a bad start.”

 Chris Davis’ sixth home run accounted for the only run off Morton.